mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 and they can be accessed by actions inside the content.

 It's tricky business trying to get the desired whitespace in the output.
-Tools like gofmt may add replace spaces in template content with tabs, so trimming and the use of literal spaces is sometimes necessary.
+Tools like gofmt may replace spaces in template content with tabs, so trimming and the use of literal spaces is sometimes necessary.
+This is one reason to read template content from a file instead of embedding it in `.go` source files.

 To trim preceding whitespace, begin an action with `{{-`.
 To trim following whitespace, end an action with `-}}`.